-Our mission is to unite the UK’s health and care data to enable discoveries that improve people’s lives.
-We do this by uniting, improving and using health and care data as one national...
+Access to health data is fundamental to the realisation of our mission to unite the UK’s health data to enable discoveries that improve people’s lives.
+We do this by uniting, improving, and...

 Researchers now able to request access to more key datasets on Covid-19 vaccine effectiveness through the HDR Innovation Gateway

 25 March 2021

 As part of Health Data Research UK’s ongoing programme of work to make vital Covid-19 datasets available for research, two more key datasets have now been listed and are available to request via...